 7. Content

-Do you have existing copy?
+Do you have existing copy materials?
 Who will be doing the copywriting?
 What about video or other interactive content?
 And don’t forget the lovely legals, such as your privacy statement.

 8. Quality assurance

-Make sure you have a plan of attack for quality assurance of your website prior to go-live.
-Remember, you know your business better than your digital agency so it’s important that you test it.
+Ensure you have a plan of attack for quality assurance of your website prior to go-live.
+Remember, you know your business better than your digital agency, so it’s important that you test it.
 Write down the browsers you will be testing on and what you think is important for you to test; for example, the contact form.

 9. Handover and training